All Episodes

 This thing is so factually uninformed, incorrect, it's laughable.

-I don't know why the mainstream media is not going after Limbaugh, but they're they're just ignoring it and so forth.
+I don't know why the mainstream media is not going after Limbaugh, but they're just ignoring it and so forth.

 And so the Today Show probably reads that.